liuyuit/study/Life/EF English/EF Online course/Level 2/Unit 1 Time and days.md

 ## key point

-I am going to go to a park next year.
+- I am going to go to a park next year.

-I often go to park on weekend.
+- I often go to park on weekend.
+- I

 ## sentence